 Finally, the vampires having links to Native American culture is an intriguing angle from the lore.
 They act less like parasitic entities and more like an organized cult, working as individuals but loyal to a single cause.
-Additionally, how people become and transition into vampire undergoes significant changes – death at the hands of these creatures is enough to ensure transformation.
+Additionally, how people become and transition into vampires undergoes significant changes – death at the hands of these creatures is enough to ensure transformation.

 What Didn’t work

-I couldn’t help but notice a very meta reference to The Walking Dead that was very cheesy and should have been omitted, in my opinion.
+I couldn’t help but notice a very meta-reference to The Walking Dead that was very cheesy and should have been omitted, in my opinion.
 It is an obnoxious distraction as needless indulgence.

 Being a mini-series, Vampire State Building has a heavy emphasis on its action-packed story, leaving characters feeling somewhat lacking in depth.
-They have their basic character outlines to differentiate between themselves, but it hardly goes any further in depth.
+They have their basic character outlines to differentiate between themselves, but it hardly goes any further in-depth.
 Consequently, it was difficult to care about their fate and feel any attachment.
 Conversely, the non-stop action easily compensates for this minor flaw as action entertainment over character development.

 Where Can I Get It?